 With the arrival of Mir, a new version of the supply ship, known as Progress-M, was brought into service.
 This had a recoverable capsule that could be used to return material, such as samples of crystals grown under weightless conditions, to Earth.

 The latest version of Progress, called the Progress-M1, has a larger cargo capacity and has been developed for use with the International Space Station.
-Progress-M1 can carry up to 2,230 kilograms of cargo, of which a maximum of 1,950 kilograms can be propellant and a maximum of 1,800 kilograms can be equipment or supplies.
+Progress-M1 can carry up to 2,230 kg of cargo, of which a maximum of 1,950 kg can be propellant and a maximum of 1,800 kg can be equipment or supplies.